 “Welcome on board the Watercare Harbour Clean-Up Trust boat.
-Our day begins with a run through of the boat’s extensive checklist and the completion of the log book.
+Our day begins with a run-through of the boat’s extensive checklist and the completion of the log book.
 The skipper records the weather conditions, fuel levels, tide times and the names of those on board.
 Last but not least, a crew safety briefing is completed.

 "It’s time to cast off – the ropes are let go and we motor out of the marina to begin our daily run along the waterfront.
-We scoop up litter from the viaduct, around Princess Wharf and in front of the Ferry Terminal.
+We scoop up litter from the viaduct, around Princes Wharf and in front of the Ferry Terminal.
 Plastic bottles, wrappers and polystyrene are the usual haul.

 “We then head to our scheduled location – it could be Takapuna Beach, Tamaki or Whau rivers, or Herald or Rangitoto islands.
 Whatever the destination, you can be sure we will find litter.

 “When we’re through, we transport the rubbish bags to the boat and lift the kayaks back into place.
-It’s then time to wash the mud off and head for home.
-Once the load has been taken to the recycle bins and skips and boat has been scrubbed down, we complete the log and call it a day.
+It’s then time to wash the mud off and head home.
+Once the load has been taken to the recycle bins and skips and the boat has been scrubbed down, we complete the log and call it a day.